kdheepak/kdheepak.github.io/content/23-technical_writing.md

 You can run `pip install <package-name>`.
 Alternatively you can create a virtual environment using `conda` with a suitable environment file [@krishnamurthy_github], which is the approach I recommend [@krishnamurthy_using].

-There are several people that have shared their complete workflow along with all their resources [@healy_plain].
+There are several people that have shared their complete workflow along with all their resources [@healy_plain;@_writing;@_writing-1;@_academic].
 Mine is available on GitHub [@krishnamurthy_github] as well.
-While someone else's workflow will work for you, I highly recommend doing it from scratch and crafting your own Makefile.
+While someone else's workflow will work for you, I highly recommend starting from scratch and crafting your own Makefile.
-That way you will figure out why each item has been added into that workflow, and if (when?) it breaks you will be able to figure out why.
+That way you will figure out why each item has been added into a workflow, and if that works for you.
+You will also know what to do if (when?) it breaks, and how to fix it.
 I also highly recommend going through other people's Makefiles to see what they have done.
 That way you might be able to see an implementation that works better than your own.